ivanrichmond/ivanrichmond/README.md

 Hi, I’m Ivan Richmond.

-I’m interested in fullstack Javascript
+I’m interested in fullstack Javascript.

-I’m currently learning React Hooks and GraphQL
+I’m currently learning React Hooks and GraphQL.
+I also want to get better at Git and GitHub.

 I'm not currently looking to collaborate on anything, but I may in the future.